slang25/SvgToVectorDrawableConverter/README.md

 ```
 sudo apt-get install mono-devel inkscape
 ```
-The converter is known to work well with Mono version 4.6.1.
-To check the vesion installed use the `mono --version` command.
-The latest Mono [installation guide](http://www.mono-project.com/download/#download-lin)
+The converter is known to work well with Mono version 4.6.1 and Inkscape version 0.91.
+To check the vesions installed use the `mono --version` or `inkscape --version` commands respectively.
+The latest Mono [installation guide](http://www.mono-project.com/download/#download-lin), get the latest Inkscape [here](https://inkscape.org/en/download/linux/)

 Open terminal and run
 ```